josedejesusAmaya/JS-cheatsheet/Module 02/README.md

 		console.log(arr);//returns ['d', 'c', 'b', 'a']
 	```
 	- ```slice()``` method: returns a part of the array, and the original remains intact.
+	-  If start is undefined, then the slice begins at index 0.
+	-   This is exclusive of the element at the index 'end'
 	```js
 		let arr =  ['a', 'b', 'c', 'd'];
 		console.log(arr.slice(1,2));//returns ['b']
 	```
 	- ```splice()``` method: Just like the "slice();" method, this also targets an array and returns the targeted array, but it causes a permanent change in the array.
+	- Start: The zero-based location in the array from which to start removing elements.
+	- The number of elements to remove.
 	```js
 		let arr = [1, 2, 3, 4, 5, 'a', 'b', 'c'];
 		console.log(arr.splice(5, 3));//returns ['a', 'b', 'c']